Naruno/Naruno/docs/concepts/nodes.md

 # The Node

-Node are the hard working concepts of Decentra Network, every data is sending and getting via Node.
+Node are the hard working concepts of Naruno, every data is sending and getting via Node.
 The nodes are have a checking process before connections.
 This is ip, port and ID.
 If the node that try to connect have an similar node and port settings Node is not accept this requests.
 Also we have a mechanism for checking the IDs named as Unique Node List UNL.

 ## Unique Node List (UNL)